Institut für Röntgenphysik

 Techert Group "Structural Dynamics and Ultrafast Spectroscopy"

-The professorship for structural dynamics and ultra-fast spectroscopy of Prof. Dr. Simone Techert is installed as a bridge research department between the Deutsche Elektronensynchrotron DESY, the Institut für Röntgenphysik at Göttingen University and the Max Planck Institute for Biophysical Chemistry at the Göttingen Research Campus side. read more
+The professorship for structural dynamics and ultra-fast spectroscopy of Prof. Dr. Simone Techert is installed as a bridge research department between the Deutsche Elektronensynchrotron DESY and the Institut für Röntgenphysik at Göttingen University. read more